 Innovation and Entrepreneurship Center

 VVC is also planning to open an “Innovation and Entrepreneurship Center,” which will function similarly to a business incubator on campus.
-The large open room is a great location to meet people, network, get mentoring and coaching, and assist your business ideas.
+The large open room is great for meeting people, networking, mentoring and coaching, and assisting with your business ideas.
 Students can use erasable markers to write on mobile desks, and there are also comfy couches.

 In addition to local small companies, the center will be supported by anchor tenants such as the Greater High Desert Chamber of Commerce and the Small Business Development Center (SBDC).
 Students will have several opportunities to network with members of the business community directly on campus due to this opportunity.